vonspiegel/Dont-step-on--the-grass/readme.md

 Levels - The more time you are able to avoid the grass, the faster the ground will move.

 ## Data structure
-Main - to define functions to trigger and finish the game:
-- Canvas to link the html file
-- Game as instance of the game file
-- startGame to initialize the game
-- endGame to finish the game

-Game - to link the player and obstacles files and control what is displaying:
-- Instance of player
-- Instance of obstacles
-- callback the startGame
-- callback the endGame
-- callback of canvas

-Player - to define the constructor of the jumper:
-- Coordinates
-- Img
-- Size
-- callback of canvas
-- drawing function

-Obstacle - to define de constructor of the obstacles:
-- Coordinates
-- Img
-- Size
-- Speed
-- callback of canvas
-- drawing function

-Ground - to define the constructor of the ground
-- y level
-- callback of canvas
-- drawing function?

-## States and States Transitions
-Definition of the different states and their transition (transition functions)

-SplashScreen
-- splashScreen
-- addEventListener()

-GameScreen
-- gameScreen
--

-gameoverScreen
-- addEventListener()

-## Task
-States
 - Create html
   - canvas head and body
   - link preload